 Tax Identification Number (TIN)

-What Is a TIN?
+What is a TIN?

 A Tax Identification Number (TIN) is a general term that describes any ID number the Internal Revenue Service (IRS) uses to administer tax laws.
-A TIN is required when filing tax returns, withholding certificates for treaty benefits, and other tax-related documents.
+A TIN number is required when filing tax returns, withholding certificates for treaty benefits, and other tax-related documents.

-Taxpayer identification numbers used by the IRS include:
+Taxpayer Identification Numbers used by the IRS include:

 - Social Security Number (SSN): This unique ID is assigned to US citizens and other residents.